24 Mar 2025

 Key considerations when developing your value proposition:

-Problem: Clearly define the customer's pain point.
+Problem: Clearly define the customer's pain points.

 Benefits: Quantify the value customers receive (e.g. time saved, money earned).